prettymuchbryce/goeasystar/README.md

 goeasystar is licensed under the MIT license.

-goeasystar uses facebookgo's (pqueue)[http://www.github.com/facebookgo/pqueue] which falls under the Apache 2 license.
+goeasystar uses facebookgo's (pqueue)[http://www.github.com/facebookgo/pqueue] which falls under the Apache 2 License.

 I would be happy to eventually remove it in favor of an MIT-licensed priority queue implementation.